KenDickey/Cuis-Smalltalk-Morphic-Misc1/RoughGuide.md

 - SimpleNumberEntryMorph -
 - WindowTitleMorph - Used in Panels to supply Title and common Buttons

-# Adding Morphs to the New Morph Menu
+# Adding Morphs to the New Morph menu

 When the browser category or a Morph starts with 'Morphic-' and the Morph's class answers true to #includeInNewMorphMenu, then the Morph will show up under the category name with the 'Morphic-' prefix removed.